Big-Life-Lab/PHES-ODM-Validation/specs/module-functions.md

 ## Return

-Return a dictionary that is a valid cerberus schema object.
+Return a dictionary that contains a valid cerberus schema object.
 In addition, values from the ODM data dictionary will also be added to the `meta` field for debugging purposes.

 Example